supabase/supautils/README.md

 [![Coverage Status](https://coveralls.io/repos/github/supabase/supautils/badge.svg?branch=master)](https://coveralls.io/github/supabase/supautils?branch=master)

-Supautils is an extension that secures PostgreSQL on a cloud environment, where SUPERUSER cannot be granted to users.
+Supautils is an extension that unlocks advanced Postgres features without granting SUPERUSER access.

-It's completely controlled through settings, it doesn't require database objects (tables, functions or security labels).
-So it can be configured cluster-wide entirely in `postgresql.conf`.
+It's a loadable library that allows creating event triggers, publications, and other highly privileged database objects on cloud deployments where giving SUPERUSER rights to end users isn’t an option.

+It's managed entirely by configuration — no tables, functions, or security labels are added to your database.
+That makes upgrades effortless and lets you apply settings cluster-wide solely via `postgresql.conf`.

 Tested to work on PostgreSQL 13, 14, 15, 16 and 17.